get-convex/launchdarkly/README.md

 These secrets can be plugged into seperate integration configurations in LaunchDarkly.

-once configured, you may initialize `LaunchDarkly` with the appropriate component configuration:
+Once configured, you may initialize `LaunchDarkly` with the appropriate component configuration:

 ```typescript
 import { LaunchDarkly } from "@convex-dev/launchdarkly";